 I managed to get through 18 months of working Monday-Friday 9-5, and going to uni Monday-Thursday 6-10pm.
 I can't say I did well; but I got through it!!
 Work got in the way, and to be honest - I let it.
 Work was more ... rewarding!

 Then, in 1999, the opportunity arose for me to return to uni, but this time back home in Newy.
 The first time around, I wanted to become a practising psychologist, doing assessments and counselling patients.
 This time, I wanted to become a neuroscientist.
 There was no neuroscience degree, and so I designed my own with the courses that were available.

-That first year, I was enrolled in Biology and Chemistry.
+That first year, I was enrolled in Biology and Chemistry, which Ididn't do in high school.
 On Mondays, I had a Biology lecture, followed by a Chemistry tutorial and then a Chemistry lab.
 Students had to do homework, and pass a certain mark (each week) to be allowed into the lab, because we'd be doing dangerous things in labs!
 I distinctly recall one Monday afternoon, sitting in the driver's seat of my car in the carpark outside the Science precinct, weeping uncontrollably.
 What was I doing here??
 Was I kidding myself??
 I can't do this!!!

 Low mojo kicked in, and rooted me to the spot.

 I had to find the strength and self-control to stop crying, mop up my face, and go into class.
 I was so scared that my Chemistry homework would be rubbish, and I would be an absolute fraud.
 My body was wracked with the convulsions of my tears.